 - Required EPA to prioritize high-risk chemicals for evaluation

-- Named asbestos among the first 10 chemicals for risk evaluation
+- Named the mineral among the first 10 chemicals for risk evaluation

 The 2024 Final Rule